keptn/lifecycle-toolkit/docs/content/en/docs/implementing/analysis.md

 default     analysis-sample   ed-my-proj-dev-svc1
 ```

-You can than describe the analysis like so:
+You can then describe the analysis like so:

 ```shell
 kubectl describe analyses.metrics.keptn.sh analysis-sample -n=default